-ORR's strategy for regulating the risk arising from Civils assets is to promote optimal integrity of these assets, in order to minimise precursors to catastrophic failure.
+ORR's strategy for regulating the risk arising from Civils assets is to promote optimal integrity of these assets in order to minimise precursors to catastrophic failure.
 However, we recognise that for the legacy infrastructure there are no quick, reasonably practicable routes to modern thresholds of resilience.
-Our focus, in the interim, is to achieve the best understanding of the consequences of failure so that mitigation can be appropriately prioritised and implemented.
-We take a balanced approach, conscious of the potential for significant disruption arising from precautionary measures.
+Our focus, in the interim, is to achieve the best understanding of the consequences of failure so that mitigation can be appropriately prioritised.